Stochastic modelling of cosmic-ray sources for Galactic diffuse emissions: Method

 where $Q_0$ is the normalization factor and $\alpha$ is the spectral index, for which we assume a value of $\alpha=2.383$ as fitted in Ref.~\cite{2023SchweferMertschApJ}.
 Note that $\alpha$ deviates from the canonical value of $2$ predicted by diffusive shock acceleration.
 Possible reasons for that are the relative speed of the scattering centres~\cite{1978BellMNRAS,2020CaprioliHaggertyApJ} or shock obliquity~\cite{2011BellSchureMNRAS}.

-The source spectrum normalisation $Q_0$ can be chosen a posteriori by matching the mean CR intensity prediction to local measurements at a reference rigidity.
-However, it can be estimated from the total kinetic energy of a supernova explosion, an acceleration efficiency of the supernova remnant for CR protons, and the spectral indices for a (broken) power-law for the source spectrum (see Eq.~\eqref{eq: source spectrum}).
-By following the procedure described in Ref.~\cite{2021PhanSchulzePhRvL}, while attributing the first break of the CR spectrum to the source spectrum (see discussion in~\cite{2023SchweferMertschApJ}), and assuming that CR protons are injected from \SI{100}{\mega\electronvolt} onwards, we find a value of $Q_0 = {2.828 \cdot 10^{52} \, \si{\per\giga\volt}}$.
+The source spectrum normalisation $Q_0$ can be determined as described in Ref.~\cite{2021PhanSchulzePhRvL}.
+They assume that a typical SNR has a total kinetic energy of $10^{51}\,\si{\erg}$ and an acceleration efficiency of \SI{8.7}{\percent}.
+Further, we assume that CR protons are injected from \SI{100}{\mega\electronvolt} onwards and attribute the first break of the CR spectrum to the source spectrum (see discussion above and in~\cite{2023SchweferMertschApJ}).
+This way, we find a value of $Q_0 = {2.828 \cdot 10^{52} \, \si{\per\giga\volt}}$, which we fix for all sources.

 The transport equation \eqref{eq:transport_equation} can be solved analytically under the assumption of two free-escape boundary conditions, i.e., $\psi\left(z = \pm H \right) = 0$, using the method of mirror charges.
 We do not consider an explicit radial boundary condition as its influence on the GDEs can be expected to be negligible.
 Most of the sources in the Galaxy are closer to the free-escape boundary in the $z$-direction than to the radial boundary.
 The influence of CR sources far away from the Galactic centre on the GDEs is also strongly suppressed due to small gas densities in the outer parts of the Galaxy.